 I pressed my mouth in a hard line, unbudgingly.

 “Very well, I shall tell you about Scorpius.
 I’ll have to start from the beginning— the very beginning, mind you.
 It will take a while.
 I won’t skip ahead to the parts you want.”

 “I want all the parts.”

 He thought, with a nervous feeling in the pit of his stomach, about how he had probably broken a dozen rules to create a port-key and sneak out from school.
-Scorpius was no stranger to trouble—rather, trouble loved every blond hair on his devilishly handsome head—but he knew getting caught would effect a punishment far beyond any other.
-Strange enough, he felt no apprehension when he flooded the girl’s bathrooms last year to cause a distraction, helping Albus sneak into the Chamber of Secrets, or changed the Gryffindor colors to a revolting shade of pink for the hell of it, but of course, this was far beyond any childish school prank.
+Scorpius was no stranger to trouble—rather, trouble loved every blond hair on his Slytherin head—but he knew getting caught would effect a punishment far beyond any other.
+Strange enough, he had felt no apprehension when he flooded the girl’s bathrooms last year to cause a distraction, helping Albus sneak into the Chamber of Secrets, or changed the Gryffindor colors to a revolting shade of pink for the hell of it.
+But this of course was far beyond any childish school prank.
 He stood outside the Head’s house, his mouth dry, his fist against the panel of the front door—risking expulsion for a girl.

 No one would be able to understand why he was doing so, least of all Scorpius himself.